Noah-Heil/qor-example/README.md

 If you still have doubts or questions please refere to the documentation on BindataFS: https://doc.getqor.com/plugins/bindata.html

+Additionally if you are having issues with the resources showing up correctly you might consider looking in the following places:

+deploy.sh
+gulpfile.babel.js

+and make sure you have the nodemodules and gulp installed if you want to make any changes on the front end:
+Requires Node.js and Gulp for building frontend files

+npm install && npm install -g gulp

+    Watch SCSS/JavaScript changes: gulp

 ## Admin Management Interface

 [Qor Example admin configuration](https://github.com/qor/qor-example/blob/master/config/admin/admin.go)